Saurabhwashere/Tenddr/README.md

 ## 🙏 Acknowledgments

+- DeepSeek for LLM generation
-- OpenAI for GPT-4o and embeddings
+- OpenAI for text embeddings
 - Pinecone for vector database
 - Supabase for database and storage
 - ZeroEntropy for reranking